remyaji/chromosome_segmentation-ChromSegP3GAN/README.md

   ## Summary

-    ChromSeg-P3GAN, an efficent GAN based model can be used for the segmnetation of overlappin and touching G banded chromosomes.
+    ChromSeg-P3GAN, an efficent GAN based model can be used for the segmnetation of overlapping and touching G banded chromosomes.

 ## References